maxamillion32/gift-registry/readme.txt

 Most likely because you haven’t configured your PayPal account to use IPN Notifications.
 To check the status of an individual transaction, log in to PayPal and go to My Account > History > IPN History.

+= Why aren't my IPN's working? =
+Check your IPN history in PayPal by going to My Account > History > IPN History, and open the IPN by clicking the Message ID link.
+If the HTTP Response Code is 404, the IPN notification URL in your PayPal settings is incorrect.
+Double-check that you have configured your IPN URL correctly in PayPal.
+If the HTTP Response Code is 200, the IPN was received by your site but may not have completed correctly.
+Check the log file at php/log for more information.

+Prior to version 1.7.2, a bug prevented gifts from non-logged-in guests from reaching the COMPLETED status.
+[This can be fixed](http://sliverwareapps.com/ipn-bug-fixed-in-gift-registry-plugin-v1-7-2/)

 = Are there any known conflicts with other plugins? = The only conflict we are aware of causes the cart page not to render when there are more than 2 items in your cart.
 Check to make sure the 'prettyPhoto' script is disabled if your theme supports it.

 = What do the different Gift Statuses mean? =
 CREATED - The shopper began the checkout process but did not complete it.